 Another way to use the MA Ribbon is as dynamic support and resistance levels.
 For this, though, you may need to use larger periods for your moving averages so they don’t stick too close to each other.

 Finally, you can use your MA Ribbon as a trade entry and exit tool.
 In this method, you look for a crossover between the price and MA Ribbon lines.
-This method works the same as the simple moving average crossover strategy.
+This method works the same as the double-moving average crossover strategy.
 If the price rises above most of the moving averages from the downside up, you have a bullish signal.
 And for a bearish signal, you wait for the price to cross the moving averages from upside down.

 Moving Average Ribbon Trading Strategy